What is a Timesheet?

 Client profit margins:

-For more on our product, the Tempora Timesheet, why not read our product overview?
+For more on our product, why not read our product overview?

-At Tempora, we are looking to leverage new technologies at all times.
-We feel very strongly that the future of timesheets is in AI and product automation.
-From tools to assist users to complete timesheets in a more efficient manner, to automatic notifications to keep business decision makers in the loop.
-We have developed our Dashboard for this purpose, so that admin users can see critical business information in a matter of seconds.
-Our automated reports engine can also deliver this information on a schedule, for example many of our clients have automated timesheet enforcement with our PROMPT tool and weekly budget updates in time for internal finance meetings.
+At Tempora, we are constantly looking to improve our product.
+We feel very strongly that the future of timesheets software is in AI and removal of admin.
+For example, tools to assist users to complete timesheets in a more efficient manner or automatic notifications to keep business decision makers in the loop.
+We have developed our dashboard to provide admin users with critical business information in a matter of seconds.
+Our automated reports engine can also deliver information on a schedule.
+For example, many of our clients have automated timesheet enforcement with our PROMPT tool.
+In, admin users will automate weekly budget updates in time for internal finance meetings.